Season 2 Of "Why Women Kill" Is Coming & Here's Why You Should Be Watching

-If you're craving new, streamable content that aces the Bechdel Test, we've got some good news for you: The much-talked-about dark comedy-meets-crime drama, Why Women Kill, is back for season 2 — and the premiere episode will be available on Paramount+ starting June 3.
+If you're craving new, streamable content that aces the Bechdel Test, we've got some good news for you: The much-talked-about dark comedy-meets-crime drama, Why Women Kill, is back for season 2 — and the premiere episode will be available exclusively on Paramount+ starting June 3.

 Missed last season?
 (Or just need a refresher?)
-Allow us catch you up: The show — which is masterminded by Marc Cherry of Desperate Housewives fame — first premiered in 2019.
+Allow us catch you up: The show — an anthology series masterminded by Marc Cherry of Desperate Housewives fame — first premiered in 2019.
 The initial season centered around three women living in the same house, in three separate decades, all of whom found themselves similarly driven to, well, kill.

 Advertisement